nasa/fprime/Svc/Deframer/docs/sdd.md

 passing a reference to _CB_ as input.
 If _B_ holds more data than will fit in _CB_, then `Deframer` repeats this process until _B_ is empty.
-If deframing requires more data than is available in _B_, then `Deframer` defers deframing until the next buffer is available.
+If the protocol implementation reports that it needs more data than is available in _B_, then `Deframer` defers deframing until the next buffer is available.

 Deframer supports two configurations for streaming data: